Antoine101/Dataquest-Projects/README.md

 ## Predicting Bike Rentals

-Step 6 of 8 : Machine Learning Introduction

-Course : Decision Trees
+**Keywords : Data Analysis, Machine Learning, Linear Regression, Decision Tree, Random Forest, Bike Sharing, Demand Prediction**

 Many American cities have communal bike sharing stations where one can rent bicycles by the hour or day.
 Washington, D.C. is one of these cities.
 The District collects detailed data on the number of bicycles people rent by the hour and day.